 Fun Fact: In his honor, athletic games were held on the island of Rhodes every five years

 Helios is having none of your clever words.
-He promises to smite you should you try that funny business on him or any of the other gods again.
+He promises to smite you should you try that funny business on him or any of the other gods and goddesses again.
 In fact, if you defy him, he plans on feeding you to the dragons that sometimes pull his Sun chariot instead of horses.